USPTO Examiner RAIMUND CHRISTOPHER W - Art Unit 1746

 Executive Summary

-Examiner RAIMUND, CHRISTOPHER W works in Art Unit 1746 and has examined 271 patent applications in our dataset.
-With an allowance rate of 69.7%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 32 months.
+Examiner RAIMUND, CHRISTOPHER W works in Art Unit 1746 and has examined 230 patent applications in our dataset.
+With an allowance rate of 68.7%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 34 months.

 Allowance Patterns

-Examiner RAIMUND, CHRISTOPHER W's allowance rate of 69.7% places them in the 24% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner RAIMUND, CHRISTOPHER W's allowance rate of 68.7% places them in the 30% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns